 Even with a good oral health routine, you might get a cavity every once in a while.
-But you don’t want others to know you’ve had dental services performed—you want your smile to look the same as before.
+But you don’t want others to know you’ve had dental work done—you want your smile to look the same as before.
 You might be hesitant to get metal fillings at the front of your mouth; they’ll stand out from the rest of your teeth.
 Instead, you may be interested in tooth coloured fillings.

 Tooth coloured fillings are a discrete way to repair cavities and preserve the aesthetics of your smile.
 Your Winnipeg dentist can conceal tooth decay in a way that blends with your surrounding teeth.
 To repair a damaged tooth, your dentist can use a tooth coloured filling made of composite or porcelain.